-In addition to the Company's pending acquisitions in East Norriton and Cheltenham Townships, as part of the Company's growth-through-acquisition strategy, the Company entered into purchase agreements to acquire the water or wastewater utility system assets of four municipalities for a total combined purchase price in cash of \$38,950 which we plan to finance by the issuance of debt.
-The purchase price for these acquisitions is subject to certain adjustments at closing, and the acquisitions are subject to regulatory approvals, including the final determination of the fair value of the rate base acquired.
-Closings for our remaining acquisitions (other than the Peoples Gas Acquisition) are expected to occur by the end of 2019, subject to the timing of the regulatory approval process.
-In total, these acquisitions (other than the Peoples Gas Acquisition) will add approximately 4,000 customers in two of the states in which the Company operates in.
+In addition to the Company's pending acquisitions of DELCORA, East Norriton and Cheltenham Townships, as part of the Company's growth-through-acquisition strategy, the Company entered into purchase agreements to acquire the water or wastewater utility system assets of five municipalities, which will add approximately 7,200 customers in three of the states in which the Company operates, for a total combined purchase price in cash of \$46,450.
+We plan to finance the purchase price of these acquisitions by the issuance of debt.
+The purchase prices for these acquisitions are subject to certain adjustments at closing, and the acquisitions are subject to regulatory approvals, including the final determination of the fair value of the rate base acquired.
+Closings for our remaining acquisitions (other than the Peoples Gas Acquisition), with the exception of DELCORA and East Norriton Township, are expected to occur in the fourth quarter of 2019 and the first quarter of 2020, respectively, subject to the timing of the individual regulatory approval processes.